tendermint/liquidity/README.md

 ### Protobuf and Swagger

-The API documentation for the liquidity module can be found on `http://localhost:1317/swagger-liquidity/` when you successfully boostrap your testnet in your local computer.
-Note that `swagger` config should be `true` in `$HOME/.liquidityapp/config/app.toml`.
+The API documentation for the liquidity module is available on `http://localhost:1317/swagger-liquidity/` after you successfully boostrap a testnet in your local computer.

-You can also reference our [public swagger API documentation](https://app.swaggerhub.com/apis-docs/bharvest/cosmos-sdk_liquidity_module_rest_and_g_rpc_gateway_docs).
+You must set `swagger` config to `true` in `$HOME/.liquidityapp/config/app.toml`.
+The public Swagger API docs are also available on [Cosmos SDK Liquidity Module - REST and gRPC Gateway docs](https://app.swaggerhub.com/apis-docs/bharvest/cosmos-sdk_liquidity_module_rest_and_g_rpc_gateway_docs).

 ```bash
 # Generate `*.pb.go`, `*.pb.gw.go` files from `proto/*.proto`